- Service Sites

 For current and former Notre Dame Mission Volunteers:

 - Submit a letter of intent outlining where you wish to serve and why

-- Obtain a letter of recommendation from your NDMVA site director
+- Obtain a letter of recommendation from your NDMV site director

 For new applicants: